-The Emperor Tarot Card Reversed as Advice or Action
+The Emperor Tarot Card Reversed as Advice

 In reverse, the Emperor card advises you to explore the non-conventional route.
 The situation will turn out better if it is left to unfold on its own without someone taking control.
 Or it may call for you to follow your heart when making a decision.
 It’s time to cast off that exterior shell of duty and rationality.

 At first sight, the Emperor appearing in reverse can ring alarm bells.
 The situation seems to be out of control and can’t be handled like in the upright.
 However, in continuing to do your part, letting the situation unfold and trusting in your guides can result in a solution that was unknown before.